okta/odyssey/packages/docs/components/infobox.md

 <Description>

-These messages are designed for use both on page load and dynamically.
-For instance, a Form may include a Caution message if the user should be aware of specific context up front.
+Infoboxes can be present when the page loads or appear dynamically.
+For instance, a Form may include a Caution message if the user should be aware of particular requirements up front.
 Alternately, the Danger variant may be used on Form submission to surface an error.

+Avoid overusing Infobox within the same view.
+They are intended to draw the eye, and multiple visible Infoboxes may overwhelm users.

 </Description>